 Self-responsibility: why is it key?

 For me, it has meant several years of almost total isolation, several new reminders of how codependence feels, and a whole lot of feeling, remembering, realigning, and discovering who I am.
 It’s deeper than self-love; it’s a commitment to respect, honour and unconditionally accept the core Self that has been seeking safety from a (potentially) unsafe or painful world.
-It’s a return to inherent, embodied power that comes of understanding that your energy is yours and yours alone, and without it, life is missing a thread in its beautiful tapestry.
+Self-responsibility is a return to inherent, embodied power that comes of understanding your energy is yours and yours alone.
+Without it, life is missing a thread in its beautiful tapestry.

 The reason the word self is so key in this equation is that it can be an empath’s downfall.
 Often the deep desire to heal and give to others becomes your reason for being.
 You may have long-held ideas that your Self is defined by this innate capacity to be there in service to others.
 That is not your Self.
 The desires, the joy, the inspirations, the passion, the curiosity, the things that light you up from deep within, that’s your Self attempting to express itself through you.